 When the grading or program issue cannot be resolved through direct meetings with the faculty or responsible program director, students may submit a written appeal no later than two calendar weeks after the release of final grades to the School Deans of the respective academic programs (Business, Nursing, Counseling, Physical Therapy) or the Division Chair for Education or the Division Chair of Humanities (for Theology) who will review the issues with the student and faculty member and then make a written determination regarding the action to be taken.
 The decision of the Division Chair of Humanities may also be appealed to the Dean of Arts and Sciences within two weeks of the Division Chair’s decision.

-If the student elects to appeal the Division Chair (Education) or School Dean’s decision, he/she must submit a separate formal appeal to the Dean of Academic Services, which includes (a) a rationale for the appeal of the Division Chair and/or School Dean’s decision, (b) the original written student appeal to the Division Chair or School Dean and (c) the official written response of the Division Chair or School Dean.
-This formal appeal to the Dean of Academic Services MUST be submitted no later than TWO WEEKS following the decision of the Division Chair and/or School Dean in which the issue occurred or by a pre-set date in cases of suspension or dismissal.
-The decision of the Dean of Academic Services is final.
+If the student elects to appeal the Division Chair (Education) or School Dean’s decision, he/she must submit a separate formal appeal to the Office of Academic Services, which includes (a) a rationale for the appeal of the Division Chair and/or School Dean’s decision, (b) the original written student appeal to the Division Chair or School Dean and (c) the official written response of the Division Chair or School Dean.
+This formal appeal to the Dean of Academic Administration MUST be submitted no later than TWO WEEKS following the decision of the Division Chair and/or School Dean in which the issue occurred or by a pre-set date in cases of suspension or dismissal.
+The decision of the Office of Academic Administration is final.

 If the appeal process results in a change of grade, the appropriate administrator must submit the signed grade change form to the Office of the Registrar.

 Walsh University is committed to the equitable and fair treatment of all its members: students, faculty and staff.
 Accordingly, the University has adopted formal grievance and equity policies governing the conduct of the entire community (see Grievance and Equity policies, pg.
 33 of the Student Handbook).